fkmendes/contraband/r_scripts/calibrated_validation/CALIBRATED_VALIDATION.md

 Rscript BM_calibrated_simulation.R TRUE TRUE TRUE ./ 100 50 BMMVN '00:30:00' BMMVNLikelihoodOneTrait_fixedtree_template.xml ultra BMMVNLikelihoodOneTrait_fixedtree_ /cluster/validation/folder/ /cluster/jarfilepath/contraband.jar
 ```

-Here we simulate 100 data sets, on a tree with 50 species, set the job prefixes to 'BMMVN', and tell the cluster the jobs should take 15 minutes each.
-You can then simulate under a nonultrametric tree by just replacing the "tr" variable.
+Here we simulate 100 data sets, on a tree with 50 species, set the job prefixes to 'BMMVN', and tell the cluster the jobs should take 30 minutes each.
+Here, "ultra" because I'm using an ultrametric tree, and the other arguments are self-explanatory.
+You can then simulate under a nonultrametric tree by just replacing the "tr" variable (and changing other arguments accordingly (see below).
 I hard-coded this in the script -- just uncomment it, or use whatever tree you want.

 ```
 mkdir BMMVNOneTrait_nonultra_xmls/